-Conversely, a number of recent studies have offered an alternative view: the relationship between Arctic sea ice retreat and Eurasian cooling cooling is not causal.
+Conversely, a number of recent studies have offered an alternative view: the relationship between Arctic sea ice retreat and Eurasian Cooling is not causal.
 These studies point out that the forced midlatitude response to sea ice perturbations is generally very weak, and argue that the observed correlation between sea-ice and Eurasian winter temperatures arises primarily from internal climate variability (McCusker et al., 2016; Ogawa et al., 2018; Blackport et al., 2019; Fyfe, 2019; Blackport and Screen, 2021; Zappa et al., 2021).
 Furthermore, surface temperature variability is expected to decrease under global warming (Schneider et al., 2015; Blackport and Kushner, 2016; Holmes et al., 2016), meaning that extremely cold Eurasian winters should become less frequent in the future.

-A definitive answer to if and how sea ice loss has caused Eurasian cooling Cooling has proven elusive, in large part because our mechanistic understanding of Arctic-midlatitude teleconnections remains incomplete (Barnes and Screen, 2015; Wallace et al., 2016; Shepherd, 2021).
-Most of our knowledge on how surface forcing alters large-scale atmospheric circulation comes from midlatitude theories, and we are just starting to investigate whether these apply at higher latitudes as well (Perlwitz et al., 2015; Sellevold et al., 2016; Hell et al., 2020; Woollings et al., 2015; Sellevold et al., 2016; Hell et al., 2020; Woollings et al., 2015; Sellevold et al., 2016; Hell et al., 2020; Woollings et al., 2016; He
+A definitive answer to if and how sea ice loss has caused Eurasian Cooling has proven elusive, in large part because our mechanistic understanding of Arctic-midlatitude teleconnections remains incomplete (Barnes and Screen, 2015; Wallace et al., 2016; Shepherd, 2021).
+Most of our knowledge on how surface forcing alters large-scale atmospheric circulation comes from midlatitude theories, and we are just starting to investigate whether these apply at higher latitudes as well (Perlwitz et al., 2015; Sellevold et al., 2016; Hell et al., 2020; Woollings et al., 2022).
+The stratosphere-troposphere coupling that is thought to be a key step in many of the proposed teleconnection pathways is not well understood (Kidston et al., 2015).
+Furthermore, the observational record is relatively short, with only 40 years of reliable reanalysis data for the Arctic, where observational data coverage is sparse and the changes are fastest.
+Thus we have limited data not only for the period of rapid change, but also for the period preceding it.
+This makes it difficult to assess the robustness of teleconnection pathways that may be non-stationary, intermittent, and subject to large internal variability (Overland et al., 2016).
+Finally, the question of how much confidence we have in our models further clouds the issue.
+Together, these factors have led to disparate and often conflicting opinions on the role of sea ice for the observed Eurasian Cooling.

-How can one make sense of the large body of literature on Eurasian coolingCooling?
+How can one make sense of the large body of literature on Eurasian Cooling?
 A recent, comprehensive review about Arctic warming and mid-latitude weather (not just focused on Eurasia) categorized existing studies into two main groups, observational studies in support of a causal linkage, and modelling studies arguing for little or no connection (Cohen et al., 2020).
-This broad grouping is a useful starting point, but this review takes an alternative approach based on the fact that the separation between observational and modelling studies is not as clear-cut for the regional case of Eurasian coolingCooling.
+This broad grouping is a useful starting point, but this review takes an alternative approach based on the fact that the separation between observational and modelling studies is not as clear-cut for the regional case of Eurasian Cooling.
 There are modelling studies that support the existence of a linkage, and observational studies that do not.
 Even among studies that arrive at apparently different conclusions, the results themselves often exhibit substantial overlap that we feel has not been given adequate attention.
-By highlighting this common ground, and seeing where and why various studies diverge in their interpretations, we arrive at a summarizing framework that brings together insights from a side wide range of work.
+By highlighting this common ground, and seeing where and why various studies diverge in their interpretations, we arrive at a summarizing framework that brings together insights from a wide range of work.